10 Software Testing Best Practices You Should Not Overlook

 This is where outsourcing your software testing can help.
 Automated post-launch testing can help save you money and ensure your product is consistently reliable, secure, and functional throughout the whole lifecycle.
 They can also incorporate manual testing into the post-launch testing phase, listening strongly to user feedback, and testing for parts of the software that the automated testing software might miss.

 When you get the results for each test, you want to be sure the designers, programmers, and developers know how to interpret the results and respond accordingly.
 The easier the testing reports are to read, the more likely this will be the case.
-To do this, whether it be for manual or automated testing, take note of all test progress and the results they produce.
+To do this, whether it be for manual or automation testing, take note of all test progress and the results they produce.

 Your outsourced testing providers will be able to provide clean, legible documentation for you.
 The reports will also be in digital format, so you can securely store them and make duplicate copies to share.

-But, in the case of your own in-house testing environment, make sure the reports clearly outline: the symptoms of each bug, the effect it has on the software, and all possible solutions to correct the error.
+But, in the case of your own in-house test environment, make sure the reports clearly outline: the symptoms of each bug, the effect it has on the software, and all possible solutions to correct the error.

 Summary

 Adopting best practices for software testing is vital to a successful product launch.
-Get it wrong, and you risk launching a product that is buggy, hard to use, incompatible with too many devices and delivers an unpleasant user experience.
+Get it wrong, and you risk launching a product that is buggy, hard to use, incompatible with too many devices, and delivers an unpleasant user experience.

 Get it right, though, and your users will have a much easier time using and recommending your product to more people.
 A successful product launch will also help boost your industry profile and reputation.
 People are more likely to have a favorable impression of a company that can consistently launch quality products right the first time, every time.

 For these reasons, investing time and resources into a proper testing process makes perfect sense, so don’t leave it until the last minute.
 Take the necessary steps early to plan your testing process and make the development cycle easier for your team.
 They will thank you for it – and so will your clients and customers.
+If you need expert hands in getting your software process done, don’t hesitate to contact Orient Software for successful outcomes.

 Content Map